The $5.4 trillion wealth transfer: what families need to know about probate in Australia

 The great wealth transfer has arrived

 The process of transferring this wealth isn’t automatic.
-It happens through estate planning during life and probate or estate administration after death.
+It happens through estate planning during a person’s lifetime and probate or estate administration after death.
 Both stages are critical, and both require careful legal guidance.

 What exactly is probate?